Working with Templates

 |

-The "Save" button is not active for the templates added to the Preview\Edit panel from the Template list. |
+The "Save" button is not active for the templates added to the Edit/Preview panel from the template list. |

-Saving changes as a playlist item via "Save to playlist" button creates a link to the original template.
+Saving changes as a playlist item via the "Save to playlist" button creates a link to the original template.
 This approach maintains a connection to the original template, meaning that the changes to the original template will be reflected in the playlist item.
-Also a set of variables specific to the playlist item is stored, enabling customized playback settings without altering the original template.
+Also, a set of variables specific to the playlist item is stored, enabling customized playback settings without altering the original template.